facebookresearch/GlassesRoomID/index.md

 <br/><br/>
 ## Ringing and Resynthesis
 The following binaural audio example showcases ringing that occurs in a raw BRIR estimate and suppression of the ringing using the proposed resynthesis method.
 See Sec.
 IV in the manuscript for details.
-Note that we deliberately choose an example where strong ringing occured.
+Note that we deliberately chose an example where strong ringing occured.
 <div class="player">
     <ts-track title="Reference">
         <ts-source src="ringingExample/meetingRoom_binaural_groundTruth.wav"></ts-source>